This post will be a short detour from building material to talk about detox.

 Psyllium – A fibre that binds to bile and the toxins contained within.

-Chitosan – Similar action to that of CSM, Welchol and Psyllium, in that it binds to bile, pulling toxins from the liver.
+Chitosan – Similar action to that of CSM, Welchol, and Psyllium, in that it binds to bile, pulling toxins from the liver.
 It is made from prawn shells.
-Chitosan and Psyllium are less effective than the prescriptions.
+Chitosan and Psyllium are less effective than the prescriptions, though I definitely can feel that it’s the same mechanism.

 Modified Citrus Pectin – A likely very well tolerated binder made from pectin.
 Binds to heavy metals, especially lead without interfering with nutrients.